stackmutt/whoisd/README.md

 ### Mapping

 All required fields for whoisd must be defined in mapping file.
-Default config file located in app directory ./mapping.json.
+Default mapping file "mapping.json" located in app directory.
 The context of the mapping file is described below:

 ```json
 {